AML and VYXEOS frequently asked questions

 What is the difference between induction and consolidation?

 Induction is the first phase of treatment, used to control the disease and reduce the number of blasts to achieve remission (a decrease in or disappearance of signs and symptoms of cancer).
-Consolidation is the second, maintenance, phase of treatment, used to maintain remission and decrease the number of any remaining blasts.
+Consolidation is the next phase of treatment, used to maintain remission and decrease the number of any remaining blasts.

 Why might I need a second induction or consolidation?